-My name is Roben (like the bird) Meylon (pronounced like Milan) Clark.
+My name is Roben (like the bird) Meylon (pronounced like Ceylon (Italy) Clark.
 I’m a southern girl who doesn’t fit the typical southern mold.
 I will say the Southern hospitality stereotype runs true in my family.
 What can I say?
 I get it from my Mama 😉

 I love shopping for local produce, specifically, local farmers in the vicinity – my favs — Jenny Jack Farm in Pine Mountain, GA.
 Eating local and in season with Jenny Jack and other organic farmers makes for the best nutrient-dense fruits and veggies that will power-up your immune system while providing the nourishment your body needs from head to toe!